Prashant9557/Prashant9557/README.md

 I am an ambitious computer science and Design, an open-source enthusiast, Full Stack Mern Developer and a curious person to learn new things every day and improve myself.
 I am always ready to have new experiences, meet new people and learn new things.
 I find the idea of creating value for people and impacting the world through my work delightful.

-- 🌱 I’m currently a Btech undergrat at IIIT Dharwad and was summer intern at Talent Serve.
+- 🌱 I’m currently a Btech undergrat at Dayananda Sagar College of Engineering Bangalore .
 - ❤️ I have developed a Love for MERN.
 - 💬 Ask me about Full Stack Web Development
 - 😄 Pronouns: He/His/Him